 According to an independent survey in 2016, 94.6% of CSF parents feel that their child is academically challenged at Canterbury.
 Is yours?

-Parents of new students and re-enrolling students are required to submit a non-refundable deposit of $1,000 per child with the signed enrollment contract in February.
-Deposits are applied to the balance of tuition.
+Parents of new students and re-enrolling students are required to submit a non-refundable Tuition Down Payment of $1,000 per child with the signed enrollment contract.
+Down Payments are applied to the balance of tuition.

 Sibling DiscountA 10% discount will apply for each sibling enrolled after the first child at Canterbury School of Florida.